JAlcocerT/JAlcocerT/content/blog/dev-email.md

 ![GMAIL custom domain for google](/blog_img/email/dns-gmail.png)

 But since google domains migrated for squarespace, I stopped receiving emails from my domain.

-### PocketBase x MailTrap

-[Mailtrap](https://mailtrap.io/signin) can be used to send one-time codes or magic links for user verification purposes such as account creation or subscription confirmation.

-Since Mailtrap provides SMTP email sending capabilities, you can configure PocketBase or any backend service to use Mailtrap's SMTP settings to send transactional emails including verification codes or magic links.

-This allows you to deliver emails securely and reliably during development and testing phases without sending real emails to users.

-Once your system is ready for production, you can switch from Mailtrap to a real SMTP provider if desired.

-But for sending verification emails with OTPs or magic links in development or even production (if you choose), Mailtrap fully supports this use case.

 #### MailTrap x Marketing and Automation